 For this recipe I don’t recommend using margarine, only real butter.

 If your cookie dough is a bit soft after mixing it together, place in the refrigerator for 5-30 minutes until the cookie balls are nice and chilled.

 Chilling the dough will help ensure the cookies don’t spread when baking and they will bake uniformly.

 The powdered sugar dissolved on my snowball cookies, what went wrong?

 If the powdered sugar dissolved – you rolled your cookies in the powdered sugar too soon.

 Let your cookies cool for 5-10 minutes or until they are warm to the touch and can be easily handled.

 You can also roll your cookies twice, if you really want to give your cookies double the snowball appearance. 🙂

 Yes!
-These chocolate chip snowball cookies freeze great and can be frozen for up to 1 month.
+These chocolate chip snowball cookies without nuts freeze great and can be frozen for up to 1 month.